.NET Program Execution Process Flow:

-We know that computers only understand the machine-level code.
-Machine level code is also known as native code or binary code.
-So when we compile a VB6 or C++ program the respective language compiler compiles the respective language source code and generates the native machine code (also called binary code) which can be understood by the underlying operating system and the system hardware.
+We know that computers only understand machine-level code.
+The Machine-level code is also known as native code or binary code.
+So when we compile a C, VB6, or C++ program the respective language compiler compiles the respective language source code and generates the native machine code (also called binary code) which can be understood by the underlying operating system and the system hardware.
 The above process is shown in the below image.

 The Native code or machine code that is generated by the respective language compiler is specific to the operating system on which it is generated.
-If we take this compiled native code and try to run on another operating system, then it will fail.
+If we take this compiled native code and try to run it on another operating system, then it will fail.
 So the problem with this style of program execution is that it is not portable from one platform to another platform.
 That means it is platform-dependent.

-Let us now understand the .NET Program Execution Process.
+Let us now understand the .NET Program Execution Process in detail.
 Using .NET we can create different types of applications such as Console, Windows, Web, and Mobile Applications.
 Irrespective of the type of application when we execute any .NET application the following things are happening in order

-The .NET application Source Code gets compiled into Microsoft Intermediate language (MSIL) which is also called Intermediate language (IL) or Common Intermediate language (CIL).
-Both .NET and Non DOTNET applications generate an assembly when we compile the application.
+The .NET application Source Code gets compiled into Microsoft Intermediate language (MSIL) which is also called Intermediate language (IL) or Common Intermediate language (CIL) code.
+Both .NET and Non-DOTNET applications generate an assembly when we compile the application.
 Generally, the assemblies have an extension of.
 DLL or .EXE based on the type of application we compiled.
-For example, if we compile a window or Console application in .NET, we get an assembly of type.EXE whereas when we compile a web or Class Library Project in .NET, we get an assembly of type .DLL.
+For example, if we compile a Window or Console application in .NET, we get an assembly of type .EXE whereas when we compile a Web or Class Library Project in .NET, we get an assembly of type .DLL.

-In .NET, the application execution consists of 2 steps
+In .NET, the application execution consists of 2 steps.
+They are as follows:

-In step1 the respective language compiler compiles the Source Code into Intermediate Language (IL) and in the 2nd step, the JIT compiler in CLR converts the Intermediate Language (IL) code into native code (Machine Code or Binary Code) which can then be executed by the underlying operating system.
+In step1 the respective language compiler compiles the Source Code into Intermediate Language (IL) and in the 2nd step, the JIT compiler of CLR will convert the Intermediate Language (IL) code into native code (Machine Code or Binary Code) which can then be executed by the underlying operating system.
 The above process is shown in the image below.

-As the .NET assembly is in Intermediate Language (IL) format and not in native code or machine code format, .NET assemblies are portable to any platform as long as the target platform has the Common Language Runtime (CLR).
+As the .NET assembly is in Intermediate Language (IL) format and not in native code or machine code, the .NET assemblies are portable to any platform as long as the target platform has the Common Language Runtime (CLR).
 The target platform’s CLR converts the Intermediate Language code into native code or machine code that the underlying operating system can understand.

 .NET supports different programming languages like C#, VB, J#, and C++.
 C#, VB, and J# can only generate managed code (IL) whereas C++ can generate both managed code (IL) and unmanaged code (Native code).